-Vietnam is a wonderful country to explore, with a rich history and culture, not to mention areas of outstanding natural beauty.
-In fact, it’s the latter that we’re going to focus on in this post, to give you some hints on how to get the best out of your trip if you’re keen to discover Vietnam’s natural treasures.
+Vietnam is a wonderful country to explore, with a rich history and culture, not to mention the best hotels in Danang for a relaxing experience in areas of extraordinary natural beauty.
+In fact, it’s the latter that we’re going to focus on in this post, to give you some tips on how to make the most of your trip if you’re interested in discovering Vietnam’s natural treasures.

 We’ve picked out a few places that you really shouldn’t miss if you want to see the best of Vietnam’s landscapes – you can book a tour that takes in these and other destinations around the country with Explore Worldwide.